g-zajac/audio-level-meter-with-led-bargraph/README.md

 * [Teensy Loader Application](https://www.pjrc.com/teensy/loader.html) - for uploading firmware to Teensy microcontroler

 ## Usage / Prerequisites
-Build circuit acording to schematic (comming soon once prototype is tested and finalized).
+Build circuit according to schematic (coming soon once prototype is tested and finalised).

 Clone the repository to a local folder
 ```bash